Programs of the Interfaith Council of Contra Costa County:

 We’d like to introduce the community to our new Interfaith Juvenile Chaplain, Rev. Julius Van Hook, now serving at the Martinez Juvenile Detention Center and the Orin Allen Boy’s Ranch in Byron.
 Rev. Van Hook previously served as Supervising Chaplain at the Alameda County Probation Department.
 Rev. Julius is ordained by the Church of God in Christ (COGIC), California Northwest Ecclesiastical Jurisdiction, at Genesis Worship Center, Oakland, CA where Rev. George Matthews is Pastor.

-Rev. Julius started with the new year and will be attending Elected Council meetings and the MLK Day Service, where you can get to know him personally.
-He will be available to speak at area congregations and groups about his ministry in a few months, after he has settled into his important work.
+Rev. Julius started with the new year of 2019 and has been a tremendous asset.
+He is available to speak at area congregations and groups about his ministry.
 He ministers to young people in the facilities in Martinez and Byron.
 He oversee volunteers and religious visitors to the young people there.
 Please contact him to volunteer.

 SOJA also oversees the Interfaith Climate Action Network, chaired by Jan Warren.